 An actinic keratosis is also called a solar keratosis.

-In many cases, a seborrheic keratosis doesn’t need treatment.
-However, a healthcare professional may decide to remove any growths that have a suspicious appearance or cause physical or emotional discomfort.
-A doctor, dermatologist, or — in some cases — a physician assistant will perform your procedure.
+Seborrheic keratosis doesn’t need treatment.
+However, a healthcare professional such as a dermatologist may decide to remove growths if they have a suspicious appearance or cause physical or emotional discomfort.

-Treatment and removal methods for a seborrheic keratosis include the following:
+Treatment and removal methods for seborrheic keratosis can include the following:

-• Electrosurgery.
-In electrosurgery, a healthcare professional uses an electrical current to scrape off the growth.
-The area is numbed before the procedure.
+• Electrosurgery: In electrosurgery, a healthcare professional uses an electrical current to scrape off the growth.
+A healthcare professional numbs the area before the procedure.

-• Hydrogen peroxide solution.
-The Food and Drug Administration (FDA) has approved a 40 percent hydrogen peroxide solution (Eskata) to destroy seborrheic keratosis cells.
+• Hydrogen peroxide solution: The Food and Drug Administration (FDA) approved a 40% hydrogen peroxide solution (Eskata) to destroy seborrheic keratosis cells.
 It’s only available by prescription.
 However, this method often causes skin irritation, according to a 2019 report.

-• Nitric acid-zinc solution.
-The topical solution Nitrizinc Complex contains nitric acids, zinc, copper salts, and organic acids.
-A small 2019 study found this method to be safe and effective at shrinking or completely eliminating most lesions within a 6-month period.
+• Nitric acid-zinc solution: The topical solution Nitrizinc Complex contains nitric acids, zinc, copper salts, and organic acids.
+A small 2019 study found this method to be safe and effective at shrinking or eliminating most lesions within a 6-month period.

-After the seborrheic keratosis is professionally removed, your skin may be lighter at the site of removal.
+After having seborrheic keratosis professionally removed, your skin may be lighter at the site of removal.
 The difference in skin color often becomes less noticeable over time.

-Experts don’t know what causes a seborrheic keratosis to develop.
+Experts don’t know what causes seborrheic keratosis to develop.
 They aren‘t bacterial, viral, or contagious.

 The following risk factors may make you more likely to develop a seborrheic keratosis:

-• Having family members with seborrheic keratosis.
-This skin condition appears to run in families, and it can often be inherited.
-Risk increases with the number of affected biological relatives.
+• Having family members with seborrheic keratosis: This skin condition appears to run in families and can often be inherited.
+The risk increases with the number of affected biological relatives.

-• Frequent sun exposure.
-Researchers in South Korea found that one subtype of seborrheic keratosis, the adenoid type, occurred more often in sun-exposed skin than protected skin.
-However, seborrheic keratoses can also appear on skin that’s usually covered up outdoors.
+• Frequent sun exposure: Some subtypes of seborrheic keratosis may occur more often in sun-exposed skin than protected skin.
+However, seborrheic keratoses can also appear on skin that you usually cover up when outdoors.

-A dermatologist will often be able to diagnose seborrheic keratosis by eye.
+A dermatologist can often diagnose seborrheic keratosis by sight.
 If there’s any uncertainty, they’ll likely remove part or all of the growth for testing in a laboratory.
 This is called a skin biopsy.

-The sample from the biopsy will be examined under a microscope by a trained pathologist.
+A trained pathologist then examines the biopsy sample under a microscope.
 This step can help a doctor or dermatologist diagnose the growth as either seborrheic keratosis or something else.

-A seborrheic keratosis isn’t dangerous, but you shouldn’t ignore growths on your skin.
-It can be difficult to distinguish between harmless and dangerous growths.
+A seborrheic keratosis isn’t dangerous, but it can be difficult to distinguish between harmless and dangerous growths.
 Something that looks like seborrheic keratosis could actually be melanoma.

 Have a healthcare professional check your skin if: